 Culturally speaking, the Ancient Greeks were very smart and way ahead of their time.
-They advocated for ‘a sound mind in a sound body’ and these days we can indeed see our bodies as a reflection of our inner health and well-being.
+They advocated for ‘a sound mind in a sound body’ and these days we can indeed see our bodies as a reflection of our inner health and wellbeing.
 Now, we are very much in an age of ‘mental culture’ where the focus on our mental health and personal growth has grown exponentially.
-Therefore, we encourage you to steer away from any ideas suggesting self-care is a selfish endeavour, particularly when you’re living alone – we are self-reliant after all.
+Therefore, we encourage you to steer away from any ideas suggesting self-care is a selfish endeavour, particularly when you’re living alone.
+We are self-reliant after all.

 The diagnosis for stress, anxiety and depression figures are on the rise and even our everyday language has changed when talking about these issues.
-We explore why self-care, when you’re living alone, is not a selfish endeavour and why exercising self-care is something you should consider making a regular part of your life.
+We explore why self-care, when you’re living alone, is not selfish and why exercising self-care is something you should consider making a regular part of your life.

 Self-care isn’t selfish – it’s protective!

 The concept of self-care has until now struggled to gain much momentum.
 While there is still a lot of association between self-care and new age intensive therapy sessions or taking yourself away on a remote retreat, the aim of self-care is actually to help protect your mental health and prevent the need to go to such extremes.